arrudafranco/Measurement/Projects/pentecostal_scale.md

 populations, given that it possibly holds more significant classificatory power for some social groups than others.
-On the downside, it is important to notice that the usage of self-identification as a criterium for construct validity remains contested, given the complexity of identification and affiliation in regards to a religious movement.
+On the downside, it is important to notice that the usage of self-identification as a criterion for construct validity remains contested, given the complexity of identification and affiliation in regards to a religious movement.
 For instance, changes in wording result in significant differences in interpretation for different populations